remix-run/remix/examples/with-tailwindcss/README.md

 ## Example

-This example shows how to use Tailwind CSS (v3.0) with Remix.run .
+This example shows how to use Tailwind CSS (v3.0) with Remix.
 It follows the steps outlined in the official [Remix Styling docs](https://remix.run/docs/en/v1/guides/styling#tailwind).

 Check [app/root.tsx](./app/root.tsx) where the tailwind are imported.